jeffersoncarpenter/casesplit/readme.md

 # Case Split

-Algebraic data types, here tagged sum and product types, can have very simple representations as Javascript objects.
+Algebraic data types, e.g. tagged sum and product types, can have very simple representations as Javascript objects.

 Plain old Javascript objects can usually be seen as tagged products.